odaridavid/Clean-MVVM-ArchComponents/README.md

  The Character Details are displayed by satisfying constraints to various views using the constraint layout which flattens our view hierarchy and avoids nesting of multiple layouts for displaying complex objects.

+ The views displaying character data are logically  grouped by constraint layout Group widget making it simpler to enable and disable a large set of views.

 ## Libraries

 Libraries used in the whole application are: